UACCM Student

 To behave in a manner that is offensive to established community standards of decency or modesty

-Misuse of Internet Privileges
+Misuse of Technology Privileges

-Non-Compliance with Directions of a College Official
+Non-compliance with directions of a College Official

 To fail to comply with reasonable directions given by an employee of the College